netlify/netlify-plugin-secrets-manager/README.md

 ## Context based secrets

-The plugin has support for context based secrets, to allow injecting AWS secrets only to builds with a specific deploy context.
+The plugin supports for context based secrets, to allow injecting AWS secrets only to builds with a specific deploy context.
-To configure the context for a secret, add a secret tag via AWS secrets manager with a name of `NETLIFY_CONTEXT` and value of `production`, `deploy-preview`, `branch-deploy` or any branch name in your `git` repository.
+To configure the context for a secret, add a tag to it via AWS secrets manager with a name of `NETLIFY_CONTEXT` and value of `production`, `deploy-preview`, `branch-deploy` or any branch name in your `git` repository.

 >To learn more about deploy contexts, visit [Netlify's documentation](https://docs.netlify.com/site-deploys/overview/#deploy-contexts)